dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

-To specify the "Bo" organisation unit and the period "2016" as filters, and the "Mode of discharge" and Gender" as dimensions, where "Gender" is filtered on the "Male" item, you can use a query like
+To specify the "Bo" organisation unit and the period "2016" as filters, and the "Mode of discharge" and Gender" as dimensions, where "Gender" is filtered on the "Male" item, you can use a query like this:
-    this:

     /api/26/analytics/events/aggregate/eBAyeGv0exc?filter=pe:2016&filter=ou:O6uvpzGd5pu
       &dimension=fWIAEtYVEGk&dimension=oZg33kd9taw:EQ:Male

-To create a "Top 3 report" for "Mode of discharge" you can use the limit and sortOrder query parameters similar to
+To create a "top 3 report" for "Mode of discharge" you can use the limit and sortOrder query parameters similar to this:
-    this:

     /api/26/analytics/events/aggregate/eBAyeGv0exc?filter=pe:2016&filter=ou:O6uvpzGd5pu
       &dimension=fWIAEtYVEGk&limit=3&sortOrder=DESC